 My husband spent hours as a college student at the University of Washington playing Dungeons & Dragons with his friends.
 Now, years later, he enjoys playing Munchkin, a popular board game often described as “Dungeons & Dragons for kids,” with our son and his friends.
 Board games are a great way to connect families and communities.
-And board games build skills.
+Plus, board games build skills.
 You can easily engage a math-o-phobe with Monopoly or a reluctant writer with Scrabble.
 Another perk: Board and card games travel easily and don’t need batteries.

 Games for preschoolers (ages 3–5)

-Richard Scarry's Busytown, by Wonderforge ($24.95)
+Richard Scarry's Busytown, by Wonderforge

 This game encourages teamwork and uses the artwork found in the Richard Scarry books.
-Players work together to find hidden items on the board — solving Busytown mysteries — and travel to the picnic via road and ferry before the pigs eat your food.
+Players work together to find hidden items on the board — solving Busytown mysteries — and travel to a picnic destination via road and ferry before the pigs eat your food.
 In the process, kids learn to focus their attention on detail and love saying, “I found it!”

-Zingo, by ThinkFun ($19.95)
+Zingo, by ThinkFun

-Robot Turtles, by Thinkfun ($25)
+Robot Turtles, by ThinkFun

-Inspired by the Logo programming language, the game teaches basic coding concepts to kids ages 4 and up.
+Inspired by the Logo programming language, the game teaches basic coding concepts to kids ages 4 and older.
 Parents love the game also because it is very easy to play with their kids, who have fun while learning about the basics of programming.

 Games for school-age kids (ages 6–10)

 Spot It!
-Disney Frozen Alphabet, by Blue Orange Games ($11.99) (new game)
+Disney Frozen Alphabet, by Blue Orange Games

-Your princess lovers will “let it go” and love this version of Spot It, the best-selling speed matching game, that teaches the alphabet via letters and illustrations inspired by the hit Disney movie.
+Your princess lovers will “let it go” and love this version of Spot It, the best-selling speed matching game that teaches the alphabet via letters and illustrations inspired by the hit Disney movie.
 Other versions include Spot It!
 Numbers and Shapes and Spot It!
 Alphabet.

-Monopoly Junior, by Hasbro ($16.99)
+Monopoly Junior, by Hasbro

-UnNatural Selection, by R&R Games ($10.95)
+UnNatural Selection, by R&R Games

-Sleeping Queens, by Gamewright ($10.95)
+Sleeping Queens, by Gamewright

 Tweens (ages 11–13)

-King of Tokyo & King of New York, by Iello ($39.95) (new game)
+King of Tokyo & King of New York, by IELLO

-Forbidden Island and Forbidden Desert, by Gamewright ($24.99) (NEW)
+Forbidden Island, Forbidden Desert and Forbidden Sky, by Gamewright

-Munchkin, by Steve Jackson Games ($24.99)
+Munchkin, by Steve Jackson Games

-Telestrations, by USAopoly ($34.95)
+Telestrations, by USAopoly

 Did you like playing Pictionary before kids?
 Then you’ll love this game, too.
 Telestrations is a game that works well for kids or adults or mixed groups.
 It is a drawing game where limited artistic ability makes the game even more fun to play.
 Erasable sketchbooks move around the table as players alternate between drawing a phrase or guessing what other players have drawn.